kamejosh/owlbear-hp-tracker/USAGE.md

 ![Action Window Token](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/action_window_token.png)

-A token in the HP Tracker represents a single Owlbear scene item where the HP Tracker Extension has been activated.
+A token in the HP Tracker represents a single Owlbear Item where the HP Tracker Extension has been activated.
 It consists of the following parts:

 + Dynamic Color Background (based on ratio between HP and max HP)
 + Name